jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *Is this just another method of commenting?*

+No I cannot use begin and end labels to make comments in the code block between the two.
+But the labels themselves can be used to separate out code especially when given appropriate names.

 *Is it a method of helping identify lots of Begin End pairs?*

+You can add an "end : ___" label to find where its counterpart is located.
+If there is no begin label to match it, it will be underlined in red.
+If there are too many begin labels, then the begin label will be underlined.

 ![1552419926389](assets/1552419926389.png)

 *Why is statement 11 underlined in red above?*

 Because the corresponding end label does not say MUX, but instead it says Mux which means that one of these two statements is wrong.
-Vivado just chose to underline the begin label.
+Vivado just chose to underline the begin label because end labels have more freedom.
+It reads the begin label and assumes there is an "end" to pair with it.
+Once it reads the "end : Mux" label, it goes back up to find the matching begin label and tells you the begin label is misspelled.

 *Why is it ok to not have an end label, but not ok to have a misspelled end label?*

-Because the end of the program will terminate all open loops while a misspelled end label is looking for a begin label that does not exist.
+Because the program pairs each begin label with its end pair, so by default the end pair is implied to have the same label as it begin counterpart.
+When the end label is misspelled, it makes the program think that the begin and end statements are not paired with each other.

 ![1552419984204](assets/1552419984204.png)

 *This looks useful, but why allow a begin to be labeled without forcing it's associated end to be labeled?*

+It makes for a way to save time when coding and time is money.
+The begin and end are paired through implication.
+It'd be similar to making a journalist write the same sentence twice for his introduction and conclusion.
+It is implied to be all related and practically useless.

 *Do begin-ends really clarify the code or just get in the way?*

+With proper spacing and labels, they can clarify the code.
+For very simple code and one-liners, they can get in the way.

 ![1552420111635](assets/1552420111635.png)

 *For one line of code, is white space and a comment good enough?*

+Yes.

 ![1552420322573](assets/1552420322573.png)

 *When are begin end's necessary?*

+When you need to block code and have it make several decisions

 *Why are many small, always_comb blocks good?*

+It easier to separate the different concepts that need to be implemented in the code.

 *When do you envision using begin end labels?*

+I envision using begin and end labels when I have a task that needs to be implemented in the code with 3+ lines of code.
+It would make the code block easier to discern what exactly its purpose is.

 Don't implement and physically test.
 Play around in the Vivado code editor.